76interactive/c5_ajax_form/README.md

 Concrete5 Ajax Form - Updated for Concrete5.7
 =============================================

 Improves the built-in form block so it submits via ajax.
-Also uses a table-less layout for easier styling.
+Also uses a table-less layout for easier styling.<br>
-This repostiroy is a fork of [https://github.com/jordanlev/c5_ajax_form](https://github.com/jordanlev/c5_ajax_form)
+This repository is a fork of [https://github.com/jordanlev/c5_ajax_form](https://github.com/jordanlev/c5_ajax_form)

 ### Installation
 * Download repository as .zip